ironhack-labs/lab-mongoose-recipes/README.md

 ### Iteration 0: Initial setup

-To run the application, the first thing you have to do is to install all of its dependencies.
+To run the application, the first thing you have to do is install all of its dependencies.
 Run the following command:

 ```shell
 npm install